benbranyon/slsc-main/wp-content/plugins/gutentor/readme.txt

 - **Progress Bar Widget:** The progress bar block is designed to let the user create a customizable bar and/or circle progress counter to represent percentage values.

-- **Restaurant Menu Widget:** The Restaurant Menu Block has been designed particularly for users building website on restaurants or cafes.
+- **Restaurant Menu Widget:** The Restaurant Menu Block has been designed particularly for users building website in restaurants or cafes.
 It is used for preparing online menus.

 - **Social Links Widget:** The Social Links Block displays the social networks page on a website with different templates and several features.

-- **Show More Widget:** The Show More Block helps the user to display certain excerpt or less text of the content and after clicking show more button then it will display the full content.
+- **Show More Widget:** The Show More Block helps the user to display certain excerpt or less text of the content and after clicking the show more button then it will display the full content.

 - **Tabs Widget:** The Tabs Block facilitates user to display content in a fully tabbed UX which contains title, description and buttons with many templates.